coating

 > High corrosion resistance

-> Perfect contour accuracy and very even layer thickness with electroless nickel
+> Perfect contour fidelity or very uniform thickness with electroless nickel

-> High layer thicknesses when using nickel electroplating
+> High layer thicknesses when using electroplated nickel

 APPLICATION: